Duke of Gloucester Barracks

 The Duke of Gloucester Barracks is a British Army barracks at South Cerney in Gloucestershire.
-The site is also home to the Joint Air Mounting Centre.

 History

-The barracks were established, on the site of the former RAF South Cerney, in 1971, when UK (Support) Postal and Courier Communications Unit, Royal Engineers (re-designated 2 Postal and Courier Regiment RE (2 PC Regt RE) in 1979) and 29 Transport and Movement Regiment of the Royal Corps of Transport (now 29 Postal Courier & Movement Regiment of the Royal Logistic Corps) moved there.
+The barracks were established on the site of the former RAF South Cerney in 1971, when UK (Support) Postal and Courier Communications Unit, Royal Engineers (re-designated 2 Postal and Courier Regiment RE in 1979) and 29 Transport and Movement Regiment of the Royal Corps of Transport (now 29 Postal Courier & Movement Regiment of the Royal Logistic Corps) moved there.

 Based units

 The following notable units are based at Duke of Gloucester Barracks.